Priyansusahoo/jewelmullick/README.md

 I'm Jewel Mullick

-Currently: BCS(H)Comp sci Student at University of Utkala at Odisha.
+Currently : BCS(H)Comp Sci Student at University of Utkala at Odisha.
 💻 I'm Currently Learning and workng on UI/UX Designing looking to be a product designer

 Check out my GitHub repository: